 - California Vehicle Code Section 14601: Driving on a Suspended or Revoked License

-Drivers should take any traffic violation charge seriously, as they can end up facing high fines, jail time, and the loss of their license.
+You must take any traffic violation charge seriously, as they can result in high fines, jail time, and the loss of driving privileges.

-Dealing with a charge for driving without a license can be difficult.
-Drivers who contact a professional criminal defense lawyer in Los Angeles will have a higher chance of beating these charges.
-A lawyer may be able to build a case by arguing:
+Handing a charge for driving without a license can be tricky.
+Drivers who work with a criminal defense lawyer in Los Angeles have better odds of beating the charges.
+An attorney may be able to defend you by arguing:

 You Have a Valid Driver’s License

-Some drivers operate their vehicle after forgetting their license at home.
-You should not be charged under VC 12500 in this situation.
-Instead, you may be subject to the less severe charge of failing to present a driver’s license.
+Some drivers operate their vehicles after forgetting their license at home.
+You should not face charges under VC 12500 in this situation.
+Instead, you may face the less severe charge of failing to present your driver’s license.

-You Are Exempted from Having a California Driver’s License
+You Have an Exemption From Having a California Driver’s License

 Out-of-state drivers, diplomats, and other drivers exempted from VC 12500 should not be charged with driving without a license.
-A lawyer may be able to help prove that you meet the requirements to be exempted from this charge.
+A lawyer may be able to help prove that you meet the requirements for exemption from this charge.

-Building a Criminal Defenses for a VC 12500 Charge
+Build a Criminal Defenses for a VC 12500 Charge With Us

-California Vehicle Code Section 12500: Driving Without a License can be a difficult charge to handle without professional legal help.
-The Simmrin Law Group understands the legal advice you need when facing this charge.
+Charges for driving without a license can be difficult to manage on your own.
+The Simmrin Law Group can offer you legal advice to fight this charge.
 Contact us for a FREE consultation to go over your legal options.